Registry Management¶

 # per-app

-dokku registry:set node-js-app server
+dokku registry:set node-js-app image-repo-template

 # globally